PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 17:42:45
+Last updated: 2024-04-07 17:43:18
-Random Quote: Help was not promised, lovely girl.
-Only death.  -  Jaqen H'ghar
+Random Quote: Rule Number One: Don't ever fall in love with a straight girl. - Alex Vause